wadeallen/christy_site/about/index.md

 title: About Christy
 ---

+*"We shape our dwellings, and afterwards our dwellings shape us" - Winston Churchill*

 ## Training and Life Experiences

 Thanks for visiting my Web site.
 I’d like to introduce myself to you.
 My **training**, as well as **life experiences**, have prepared me for success in helping my clients: